sumo2001/Prep-Notes/AWS-CLF-C01/README.md

 - AWS STS[Security Token Service] - Kerberos

 ## The 5 pillars
 - Operational Excellence
-        - Perform Operations as Code
+   +Perform Operations as Code
-        - Annotate doccumentation
+   + Annotate documentation
-        - Make small changes, which are reversible
+   + Make small changes, which are reversible
-        - ChecK Operation Procedures Frequently
+   + Check Operation Procedures Frequently
-        - Accept Failures and learn from failures
+   + Accept Failures and learn from failures
 - Security
-        - Implement a strong identity foundation
+   + Implement a strong identity foundation
-        - Apply security at all layers and enable tracebility
+   + Apply security at all layers and enable traceability
-        - Protect data in rest nd transist
+    + Protect data in rest nd transist
-        - Use Best Security Practices and prepare for security events
+   + Use Best Security Practices and prepare for security events
-- Reliablity
+- Reliability
-        - Test recovery procedures
+   + Test recovery procedures
-        - Automatically recover from failure
+   + Automatically recover from failure
-        - Scale horizontally to increase availability
+   + Scale horizontally to increase the availability
-        - Stop guessing capacity and manage change in automation
+   + Stop guessing capacity and manage change in automation
-- Performance Efficieny
+- Performance Efficiency
-        - Democratize advanced technologies
+    + Democratize advanced technologies
-        - Go global in minutes and use serverless
+    + Go global in minutes and use serverless
-        - Experiment more often and try to know all AWS services
+  + Experiment more often and try to know all AWS services
 - Cost Optimization
-        - Adopt a consumption mode
+  + Adopt a consumption mode
-        - Measure overall efficiency
+  + Measure overall efficiency
-        - Stop spending money on data center operations
+  + Stop spending money on data center operations
-        - Analyze and attribute expenditure
+  + Analyze and attribute expenditure
-        - Use managed and application level services to reduce cost of ownership4
+  + Use managed and application-level services to reduce the cost of ownership4

- AWS Well Arcitect Tool - Free tool to review your architectures against the 5 pillars Well-Architected Framework and adopt architectural best practices
+ AWS Well Architect Tool - Free tool to review your architectures against the 5 pillars Well-Architected Framework and adopt architectural best practices

  ## Partners APN
  - APN Technology Partners: providing hardware, connectivity, and software